Soumya-Sharma-05/military-aircraft-detection/README.md

-# Military Aircraft Detection Using YOLOv10
+# Automated Classification of Military Aircraft Using Deep Learning

 This project focuses on the automated classification of 73 types of military aircraft using deep learning, specifically the YOLOv10 object detection model.